sihangliu/pmtest/README.md

 ```
 This will create a directory named `/mnt/pmem/pmtest/` to store program data.

 `pmtest/patch/` folder contains the git patches that we create for generating bugs (either extra ERROR or WARNING) inside these examples.
+For detailed information about each bug, please refer to the [README](https://github.com/sihangliu/pmtest/blob/master/patch/README.md) file of the patches.
 Note that the original examples have no ERROR.

 As a fast demonstration, you may use